 There are varying degrees of farsightedness, depending on the eyes’ ability to focus on close-up objects.
 If you can only clearly see objects that are very far away, you’re severely farsighted.
 Generally, farsightedness can be corrected with prescription eyeglasses or contact lenses.
 Some people have refractive surgery.

 A flat cornea is one cause of farsightedness.
 You can also be farsighted if your eyeball is shorter than normal.
 This causes light to focus beyond your retina instead of on it.
 You’re more likely to be farsighted if your parents are.

 If you’re farsighted, your eyes have to work hard to see anything up close.
-Some of the symptoms of farsightedness are due to this extra eyestrain.
-Symptoms include:
+This causes eyestrain.
+Some symptoms of farsightedness are due to this extra eyestrain.

 The simplest way to correct farsightedness is to get prescription eyeglasses or contact lenses.
 These corrective lenses change the way light enters your eyes, helping you focus better.

 Refractive surgery can also treat farsightedness.
-Procedures such as Laser-assisted in-situ keratomileusis (LASIK) are more commonly used to treat nearsightedness.
-However, they can also work if you’re farsighted.
-LASIK uses a laser to change your cornea’s curvature.
-This will make the light refract correctly, projecting a focused image onto your retina.
+Surgery involves procedures like laser-assisted in-situ keratomileusis (LASIK).
+While this procedure is more commonly used to treat nearsightedness, it can also treat farsightedness.
+LASIK uses a laser to change your cornea’s curvature so that light refracts correctly and projects a focused image on your retina.

 Wearing contact lenses or glasses will probably not have a significant impact on your lifestyle.
 Most people easily adapt.

-You can help prevent eyestrain and protect your close-up vision with good lighting in your home and office and by taking breaks throughout the day to rest your eyes.
-This is especially important if you spend long periods of time at a computer or reading.
+You can prevent eyestrain and protect your close-up vision with good lighting in your home and office.
+It also helps to take breaks throughout the day to rest your eyes.
+Rest is especially important if you spend long periods of time reading or looking at a computer.

 Written by: Teresa Bergen